Downtown Albuquerque: Plaza District

 The Plaza District is the central area of downtown, bounded by Roma, Copper, Seventh, and the railroad tracks.
 It is centered on Civic Plaza and includes many of Albuquerque's large office and government buildings including the Albuquerque City-County Building, the Convention Center, Albuquerque Plaza, the Compass Bank Building, and the Albuquerque Petroleum Building.
 The Main Library of the Albuquerque/Bernalillo County Library System is also located in this district.

 Arts and Entertainment District

-This district is centered along Central Avenue and Gold Avenue east of First Street.
+This district is centered along Central Avenue and Gold Avenue west of First Street.
 It contains most of downtown Albuquerque's historic buildings as well as most of its shopping, dining, and nightlife destinations.
 Notable landmarks in this district include the KiMo Theater, Occidental Life Building, First National Bank Building, and Sunshine Building.
 There is a small concentration of government and office buildings on Gold Avenue which includes the Dennis Chavez Federal Building, Gold Building, and Simms Building.
 Amy Biehl High School is also located in this district.